Raspberry and White Chocolate Muffins

 Raspberry and White Chocolate Muffins, with one halved to show moist texture.

 If you make these Raspberry and White Chocolate Muffins please leave a 🌟 star rating and a 📝 comment below.
-I love hearing how my quick family recipes work for you!
-Don’t forget to follow me on Facebook, Instagram and Pinterest too for more baby and toddler-friendly sweets recipes.
+I love hearing how my recipes work for you!
+Don’t forget to follow me on Facebook, Instagram and Pinterest too for more more treats recipes for kids.

 Happy cooking,